 To set up automated connections, you’re going to need to request a lot of passwords from your clients.
 Take precautions to ensure you’re managing your clients’ sensitive information properly.
 If possible, avoid collecting this information altogether and teach your client how to set up automated connections.

 - Use a password manager (such as LastPass) for secure password transfer and management, and request read-only bank access wherever possible.

 3. Maintaining automated connections

 When establishing an automated connection in Hubdoc, you/your client may be prompted to enter answers to your Personal Verification Questions (PVQ), and/or a two-factor authentication (2FA) code for the account.
-Sometimes, the online vendor will require the PVQ/2FA in order for Hubdoc to fetch documents at a later date.
+Sometimes, the online supplier will require the PVQ/2FA in order for Hubdoc to fetch documents at a later date.
 Set expectations with clients regarding how they can re-enter PVQ/2FA information and maintain the connection.

 Sometimes, entering PVQ/2FA information will not re-establish the connection – it’s important to set expectations with your client for these situations by explaining how Hubdoc’s technology works.

 Hubdoc’s fetching technology – i.e., our “robots” – are built to perform a specific set of steps when fetching documents from a particular online account.
 They follow the exact same sequence of steps that a human would when downloading an online document (logging in, clicking on a particular account, etc.).
-When a bank or vendor updates their website/online portal, it often causes the robot to break.
-When this happens, documents cannot be fetched from the vendor in question until the robot is updated.
+When a bank or supplier updates their website/online portal, it often causes the robot to break.
+When this happens, documents cannot be fetched from the supplier in question until the robot is updated.
 Depending on the severity of the change, it can take anywhere from a few days to weeks to implement a fix.

 - Set a regular cadence with your clients on how often they should check their Hubdoc connections (and re-enter their PVQ answers/2FA codes, when necessary).